knifecake/steady-queue/README.md

 steady_queue.process_heartbeat_interval = timedelta(minutes=5)
 ```

-There are several settings that control how RObust Queue works that you can set as well:
+There are several settings that control how Steady Queue works that you can set as well:

 - `process_heartbeat_interval`:  the heartbeat interval that all processes will
   follow—defaults to 60 seconds.